aonghena/Craigslist-Dark-Theme/README.md

 # Craigslist-Dark-Theme

-A simple dark theme extension for Craigslist (Safari and Firefox).
+A simple dark theme extension for Craigslist.
 *Not affiliated with craigslist.*

-Will add Chrome support later...
+Extensions for Safari, Firefox, and Chrome.

 ##### Screenshots:
 ![example](https://i.imgur.com/boDqq0N.png)